Chewing Safety for Dogs

 Remember anything your furry friend is given to chew or play with poses a risk of swallowing large pieces.
 There is no chew that is inherently dangerous, the key is always observing, understanding your own dog, and removing anything unsafe.

 Chewing is essential for both mental enrichment and that all important dental hygiene.
-If you are after more advice on how to keep your dog’s teeth clean, check out our Guide to Brushing Teeth.
+If you are after more advice on how to keep your dog’s teeth clean, watch our Guide to Brushing Teeth.